shradz16/databases/CDC-Dynamo-Mongo/README.md

 ## Add a trigger & Enable DynamoDB stream

-- On the function page, go to Add Trigger and enter the info below
+- On the function page, go to Add Trigger and select the DynamoDB table
 - Click on "Enable trigger" to enable DynamoDB streams.